-Getting your baby in for baby swimming lessons before the ages of 4 months is crucial in order to take advantage of the swimming reflex.
+Getting your baby in for infant swimming lessons before the ages of 4 months is crucial in order to take advantage of the swimming reflex.
 The swimming reflex is a natural physical phenomenon that happens to infants before the age of 4-6 months.
-Babies before the age of 4-6 months will hold their breath and will kick their arms and legs automatically.
-This reflex goes away by 6 months.
+Babies before the age of 4-6 months will usually automatically hold their breath and open their eyes when submerged under water.
+This reflex typically goes away by 6 months old.
 Get into our baby swimming lessons today!

 Our instructors are trained to teach at your child’s pace using verbal cues, body language, and positive feedback.
 Using a gentle, loving approach, our instructors guide your baby in introducing water skills.
-We teach basic swimming skills such as, back float, kicking, reaching, breath control, and scooping when suitable.
+If your baby is not speaking yet or learning a language that is not English, this will not prevent them from being able to learn with our program!
+We teach basic water safety and swimming skills.
 No two babies are alike, and they learn and progress at different speeds.
-Swimming Classes are all 30 minutes in length
+Swimming Classes are all 30 minutes in length.

 During this age it is common for children to go through separation anxiety at different stages of their development.
-We encourage parent involvement for at least the first week so the child can get use to the instructor and parents can learn as well.
+We encourage parent involvement for at least the first week so the child can get used to the instructor.

 How We Conduct Our Swim Lessons

 We are a mobile swim school that teaches in the comfort of your own home or preferred pool.
 If you are without a pool, no problem, we will teach you at the closest location we have to you.
-Pick a time that is convenient for you that you have available for the entire week.
-Otherwise we have a beautiful large saltwater heated pool bordering Oldsmar and Tampa, just off of Hillsborough.
-We teach in 5 consecutive days Monday-Friday at the time of your choice for the entire week.
-You will decide how many weeks, after discussing with us your goals and needs.
-All lessons are 30 mins. in length.
-Our time of operation is from 8 am – 8 pm.
-Now to proceed, get your dates and times you are 100% available and call us (813) 855-0491, we sign everyone up over the phone because we still believe in the personal touch.
-We take all credit cards.
+We have an enclosed, heated, saltwater pool bordering Oldsmar and Tampa, just off of Hillsborough Avenue/Tampa Rd.
+After discussing with us your goals and needs, we can help determine the best amount of lessons we recommend to produce your desired results.
+Pick a time that is convenient for you that you can keep consistent.
+All lessons are 30 mins. or 1 hour in length depending on age and preference.
+We sign everyone up over the phone because we still believe in the personal touch.
+We accept all major credit cards.
 Remember, swimming is an investment in either yourself or your children.

 The following is to reveal more important factors as to why the early movement is essential to early learning.
 Children without motor stimulation cannot learn.
 Movement and experience helps an infant gather information.
 Sensory information comes from the environment by way of a child’s skin, nose, eyes, ears, taste buds and nerve receptors.